Murder of Jaidyn Leskie: Discovery

-On 1 January 1998, more than 6 months after he disappeared, Jaidyn's body was discovered by picnickers at Blue Rock Dam, 18 km north of Moe.
-His body had been wrapped in a sleeping bag and weighed down by a crowbar, and was preserved by the cold waters of the lake through winter.
-Approximately 200 metres from where Jaidyn's body was discovered, police recovered a two-metre crowbar, baby's boots, a bottle, bib and sleeping bag.
-Forensic testing on Jaidyn's body revealed a poorly bandaged broken arm, severe head trauma and the presence of the drug Benzhexol.
-The clothing he was wearing was subject to a DNA test in an effort to solve the crime; however, cross-contamination at the laboratory caused further confusion in the case, leading the Leskie case to becoming an internationally discussed example of the fallibility of DNA testing in criminological research.
-Several claims have been made that Jaidyn's body exhibited signs of being older than when he disappeared, fuelling speculation that he was abducted and kept alive for several months after his kidnapping.
-However, each of these claims has either been refuted via scientific and medical evidence, or is based on unsubstantiated claims made by anonymous witnesses.
-For example, there was suggestion from a diagnostic radiographer that Jaidyn's broken arm showed minute signs of healing, which would require him to have been alive after his disappearance.
-However, decomposition can cause changes which appear very similar to minute healing and further examination found no evidence to support the initial claims.
-Jaidyn's teeth, hair and size have also been claimed to be slightly more developed than when he disappeared: each of these observations can also be explained by normal aspects of the decomposition process.
+On 1 January 1998, more than six months after he disappeared, Leskie's body was discovered by picnickers at the Blue Rock Dam, 18 km north of Moe.
+Leskie's body was floating on the surface of the reservoir.
+Approximately 200 m from where the child's body was discovered, police recovered a 2 m crowbar, baby's boots, a bottle, a bib, and a sleeping bag.
+Police alleged that Leskie's body had been wrapped in the sleeping bag and weighed down by the crowbar.
+Forensic testing on Leskie's body, that was preserved by the cold waters of the lake through winter, revealed a poorly bandaged broken arm, severe head trauma and the presence of the drug Benzhexol.
+The child's clothing was DNA tested in an effort to solve the crime; however, cross-contamination at the laboratory caused confusion in the case, leading the Leskie case to becoming an internationally discussed example of the fallibility of DNA testing in criminological research.
+Several claims were made that Leskie's body exhibited signs of being older than when he disappeared, fuelling speculation that he was abducted and kept alive for several months after his kidnapping.
+However, each of these claims was either refuted via scientific and medical evidence, or was based on unsubstantiated claims made by anonymous witnesses.
+(Note: There was a suggestion from a diagnostic radiographer that Leskie's broken arm showed minute signs of healing, which would require him to have been alive after his disappearance.
+However, decomposition can cause changes which appear very similar to minute healing and further examination found no evidence to support the initial claims.)
+Leskie's teeth, hair and size were also claimed to be slightly more developed than normal for his age at the time of his disappearance.
+However, each of these observations was explained by normal aspects of the decomposition process.
 Much of this speculation originated during interviews with Domaszewicz's mother, in defence of her son's innocence.